nsidc/git-training/doc/reference/prerequisites.md

   group in NSIDC Bitbucket organization.
 Ask any developer to add you.

-## Be prepared to learn something broadly accessible, but hard.
+## Be prepared to learn something accessible but hard

-Like learning to ride a bike, to swim, to ski, solder, perform long division, drive a car, or to write a TPS report, learning to use `git` is not trivial, but it's also within your reach.
+Like learning to ride a bike, to swim, to ski, solder, perform long division, drive a car, or to write a TPS report, learning to use `git` is not trivial, but it's also broadly accessible.
 It may take a few sessions, and you may feel challenged, frustration, even despair!
 But like any of the skills above, it's normal to feel those things; and it won't take long at all to reach the moment where you feel massive satisfaction and pride in a new skill which will benefit